jschrier/blog/_posts/2022-07-19-Von-Neumann-Poker.md

 ---
 Title: "Von Neumann Poker"
 Date: 2022-07-19
-Tags: game-theory optimization geometry gambling
+tags: game-theory optimization geometry gambling
 ---

 In [Von Neumann poker](https://mindyourdecisions.com/blog/2015/01/20/game-theory-tuesdays-von-neumann-poker/), each player picks a random uniform variable X & Y drawn from [0,1].
 Each player pays an ante of $1.
 Whoever has the higher hand wins.
 Each player sees only his own hand. **What's the optimal betting (and bluffing) strategy?**